7 Cluster Analysis

 Estimation algorithms try to identify the location parameters of the

 distributions and thus can be used to find clusters.
-Mclust()
+Mclust() uses

 Bayesian Information Criterion (BIC) to find the number of clusters